 As its name may indicate, a Comparative is when you analyse and write on two texts, comparing their similarities and differences.
 In VCE, there are 8 pairs of texts Year 12s can choose from (or more accurately, your school chooses for you!).
-The most popular combination of texts include novels and films; however plays also make it into the list.
+The most popular combination of texts include novels and films, however, plays also make it onto the list.

 What are teachers and examiners expecting to see in your essays?
 Below are the VCE criteria for Comparative essays (sourced from the VCAA English examination page).

 Society, history and culture all shape and influence us in our beliefs and opinions.
 Authors use much of what they’ve obtained from the world around them and employ this knowledge to their writing.
-Understanding their values embodied in texts can help us as readers, identity and appreciate theme and character representations.
+Understanding their values embodied in texts can help us, as readers, identify and appreciate theme and character representations.

 For example: Misogyny is widespread in both Photograph 51 and The Penelopiad, and both writers explore the ways in which females deal with such an environment.
 Photograph 51 is set in the 1950s when women begun to enter the workforce, whereas The Penelopiad is set in Ancient Greece, a period when women were less likely to speak out against discrimination.

-More about this later in How To Prepare For Your Comparative SAC and exam, point 2: Understand both your texts - as a pair.
+More about this later in 4.
+How To Prepare for Your Comparative SAC and Exam, Step 2: Understand both your texts - as a pair (below).

-3. Use of textual evidence to support the comparative analysis;
+c) Use of textual evidence to support the comparative analysis

 When examiners read essays, they are expected to get through about 12-15 essays in an hour!
 This results in approximately 5 minutes to read, get their head around, and grade your essay - not much time at all!
 It is so vital that you don’t give the examiner an opportunity to take away marks because they have to reread certain parts of your essay due to poor expression and grammar.

-Comparative is the 1st Area of study (AOS 1) in Unit 2 (Year 11) and Unit 4 (Year 12) - meaning that majority of students will tackle the Comparative SAC in Term 3.
+Comparative is the first Area of Study (AoS 1) in Unit 2 (Year 11) and Unit 4 (Year 12) - meaning that majority of students will tackle the Comparative SAC in Term 3.
 The number of allocated marks are:

 - Unit 2 – dependant on school